EvanOxfeld/evanoxfeld.github.com/source/_posts/2014-05-23-5-ways-to-improve-pull-requests-to-private-projects.markdown

 obvious.

 When possible, don't submit a massive pull request.
 Submit separate pull requests for each logical set of changes.
-Strive for atomic commits within the pull request.
+Within the pull request, strive for commits that are atomic -- that is, the commit represents a single refactoring or distinct change to the system.

 ## Collaborate before the pull request